 A tree mast is also considered as an alternative.
 However, the mast generally cannot hold as much equipment as a lattice mast (Preferred alternative).

 A Tree mast was considered a design alternative for the following reasons:

-- The design will be able to hold the necessary required equipment for now. - A tree mast will blend in with the surroundings due to the presence of tall/mature trees on site.
+- The design will be able to hold the necessary required equipment for now.

 A Tree mast was not considered because: